ikmb/iptoolkit/README.md

 ```
  pip install  TBD
  ```

  or through conda at
  ```
  conda install -c bioconda TBD
  ```

 ### Funding ###
-<p> The project was funded by the German Research Foundation (DFG) (Research Training Group 1743, ‘Genes, Environment and Inflammation’) </p>
+The project was funded by the German Research Foundation (DFG) (Research Training Group 1743, ‘Genes, Environment and Inflammation’)
 ![IKMB_LOGO](/Media/RTG1743.png)